caviumnetworks/dpdk-dts/test_plans/vxlan_test_plan.rst

 +------------+------------+------------+----------+----------+--------+-------+

-Add Clould filter to max number will be failed.
+Add Cloud filter to max number will be failed.

-Remove Clould filter which has been added.
+Remove Cloud filter which has been added.
 Then send one packet and check packet was received in queue 0.

-Add Clould filter with invalid Mac address "00:00:00:00:01" will be failed.
+Add Cloud filter with invalid Mac address "00:00:00:00:01" will be failed.

-Add Clould filter with invalid ip address "192.168.1.256" will be failed.
+Add Cloud filter with invalid ip address "192.168.1.256" will be failed.

-Add Clould filter with invalid vlan "4097" will be failed.
+Add Cloud filter with invalid vlan "4097" will be failed.

-Add Clould filter with invalid vni "16777216" will be failed.
+Add Cloud filter with invalid vni "16777216" will be failed.

-Add Clould filter with invalid queue id "64" will be failed.
+Add Cloud filter with invalid queue id "64" will be failed.

 Test Case: Vxlan Checksum Offload Performance Benchmarking
 ==========================================================